 Postdoctoral Scholar, Santa Barbara

-My research concerns the artwork—in its relationship to religious traditions, the history of science, and the trajectory of leftist politics.
+My research concerns the artwork—in its relationship to religious traditions, the history of science, and the trajectory of left-wing politics.
 For several years now, I have been studying forms of art practice that emerged in Iraq at different political moments over the twentieth-century.
-I have come to focus on the aftermath of a coup by the Baʿath Party, in 1963, when the persecution of leftists prompted a number of writers and artists to turn away from the critical vocabulary propagated by the Iraqi Communist Party, and to develop a new vocabulary in their practice.
-In a book I am writing about this moment, I explore what the artwork can offer at the limit of leftist politics, and in particular how it can open a horizon beyond liberalism, by re-activating forms and concepts sourced from the history of religious traditions.
+I have come to focus on the aftermath of a coup by the Baʿath Party, in 1963, when the persecution of leftists prompted a number of writers and artists to turn away from the critical theory propagated by the Iraqi Communist Party, and to develop a new vocabulary in their practice.
+In a book I am writing about this moment, I explore what the artwork can offer at the limit of left-wing politics, and in particular how it can open a horizon beyond liberalism, by re-activating forms and concepts sourced from the history of religious traditions.

 I received a PhD in Anthropology from the University of California, Berkeley in 2015; and an AB in Anthropology from the University of Chicago in 2005.
 Before coming to UC Santa Barbara, I was a Mellon Postdoctoral Fellow at Johns Hopkins University and a fellow in the EUME research program at the Forum Transregionale Studien in Berlin.
 In 2016 I worked with the curator Catherine David to develop parts of my dissertation into a retrospective of the artist Dia al-Azzawi at the Arab Museum of Modern Art in Doha.
 The gallery guide from that show can be viewed here; the full catalog is available on Amazon.